 The Victim Assistance Team (VAT) is here to assist Colorado State University students and any family or friends who have experienced sexual assault, relationship violence or stalking both on or off campus; and staff, faculty, or visitors who have experienced interpersonal violence on campus.
 Trained Victim Advocates are on call 24 hours a day, 365 days a year to provide emotional support and information if you have experienced trauma.

-* Advocates can also accompany a victim to the hospital or Women's Clinic (or Men's Clinic) at Hartshorn Health Center if they would like.
+- Advocates can also accompany a victim to the hospital or Women’s Clinic (or Men’s Clinic) at the CSU Health Network if they would like.

-* They can explain the process of reporting the assault to the police and can go with the victim to the police station if they decide to file a report.
-They can also let the victim know about the University's Student reporting system if the perpetrator is a student.
+- They can explain the process of reporting to the police and can go with the victim to the police station if they decide to file a report.
+They can also let the victim know about the University’s reporting system if the perpetrator is a student or university employee.

 Hotline Advocates are volunteers (students, staff and faculty) who complete an extensive training program.
 They understand the complexity of the aftermath of interpersonal violence and can assist students in making decisions and obtaining resources.
 They are educated about legal and medical systems, psychological ramifications of interpersonal violence and can provide choices and information about medical care.
 Advocates can provide emotional support as the victim seeks resources.
 The victim remains in charge of making the decisions, unless there is a significant public safety concern.